-With the assumption that items were very noisy Eq.
-(2) led to the tendency to emphasize aggregating items and using a test's internal consistency as an index of factorial validity.
+With the assumption that items were very noisy Equation 2 led to the tendency to emphasize aggregating items and using a test's internal consistency as an index of factorial validity.
 Items were thought to be composed on one true factor and error.
 This belief was supported by the relatively low correlations of items with each other, suggesting that the common variance was low and the error was large.
 But this ignored the surprisingly high test-retest correlations of items even over several weeks.
-For instance, when examining the 9 items of the Impulsivity subscale from the EPI (Eysenck & Eysenck, 1964) in the epiR data set in the psychTools package for R the inter-item correlation is just 0.11 but the average test-retest correlation over several weeks is 0.52.
+For instance, when examining the 9 items of the Impulsivity subscale from the EPI (Eysenck and Eysenck, 1964) in the epiR data set in the psychTools package for R the inter-item correlation is just .11 but the average test-retest correlation over several weeks is .52.
 (These items are dichotomous.
-If we find the average tetrachoric values they are 0.19 inter-item and 0.74 for test retest.)
-This pattern of higher test-retest interitem correlations is also true even for a presumably better set of items (the items measuring Neuroticism) with average inter-item correlations of 0.15, but test-retest correlations also averaging 0.52 (0.27 and 0.74 for tetrachorics).
-Similar findings have been reported for 100 items of the HEXACO with item test-retest correlations over 13 days having a mean value of 0.65 (Henry et al., 2022).
-In an unusual design Condon (2022) reports that the stability of items over 15 min with 143 intervening items between 0.6 and 0.7 for most items.
+If we find the average tetrachoric values they are .19 inter-item and .74 for test retest.)
+This pattern of higher test-retest interitem correlations is is also true even for a presumably better set of items (the items measuring Neuroticism) with average inter-item correlations of .15, but test-retest correlations also averaging .52 (.27 and .74 for tetrachorics).
+Similar findings have been reported for 100 items of the HEXACO with item test-retest correlations over 13 days having a mean value of .65 (Henry et al., 2022).
+In an unusual design Condon (2022) reports that the stability of items over 15 minutes with 143 intervening items between .6 and .7 for most items.
 All of these findings suggest that the unique variance of an item is much more stable than previously thought and that aggregating them leads to more than just a pure factor measure for it also includes some of the unique but stable item variance.